UX Research Portfolio That Gets You Hired (with Examples)

 In UX case studies, showcasing your process – rather than just outputs – is especially important.
 And this is something that UX researchers can leverage since research can be a very intricate process.

 If you’ve been working for a while, you’ve probably tried various methods, tools, and even UX software during your research projects.
-Or, you might have developed your own processes and workflows.
-Your portfolio is the platform where you can be excited about these insights.
+Your portfolio is where you can make these approaches visible and valuable.

 The most obvious difference between the two is that a UX researcher portfolio has fewer visuals.
 Instead, it emphasizes research methods, outcomes, and their impact on design decisions.